 It is a violation of our Terms of Service to submit any photo that contains nude people, sexual or violent content or other material that might be offensive (see our Terms of Service if you are unsure).
 If you see a photo that violates our Terms of Service, you can report the image on iOS or on the website while previewing the photo or you may notify us at violations @ snapwi.re so we may take immediate steps to remove the photo.

 Snapwire is free to use when a photographer submits a photo to the platform.
 Snapwire charges buyers a licensing fee for the right to use a photo.
 Buyers agree to pay a per photo licensing fee when they create their photo brief.
+It works a lot like this: Buyers create a Challenge or Request for custom photos, set their own budget which they pay upfront when launching the Challenge or Request and if none of the submissions work, buyers can get a credit.
+Buyers who purchase photos on Terms with us can launch a Challenge or Request without paying an upfront fee as they’re on Net 30 terms.
+To become a Buyer with terms, please contact us at hello[at]snapwi.re.

-Photo submissions end when the remaining time on the Request or Challenge reaches zero or the buyer manually ends the submission period becuase they have found the photo they are looking for early.
+Photo submissions end when the remaining time on the Request or Challenge reaches zero or the buyer manually ends the submission period because they have found the photo they are looking for early.
 At that time, the Request or Challenge then enters into a Review period where final purchasing decisions may be made.

 Challenges (also known as photo contests) are open to the whole Snapwire community including photographers of the Explorer level.
-Explore level are typically newer to the platform.
+Explorer level are typically newer to the platform.
 Requests are open only to approved photographers of Shooter level or above, and are usually priced higher than Challenges.
 Challenges that are posted by Snapwire are thematic Photo Contests that allow anyone to participate and give buyers a chance to purchase relevant photos from themes and trends we observe to be relevant to today's photo buyers.
 Buyers can also run their own Challenges on Snapwire to engage with the Snapwire community, bring awareness to their brand, and build a library of content to promote their product or idea.
 If the Challenge is posted by a specific buyer, only this buyer can make a purchase while the Challenge is live or in Review.
 If a Challenge is posted by Snapwire (directly), we allow anyone to purchase from it at the listed price per photo.
 Photos purchased on a Request come with an optional exclusivity period; photos purchased on a Challenge don't have an exclusivity option.

 If the Challenge is posted by Snapwire (Snapwire Challenge), anyone can purchase photos from it at the posted price per photo.
 Snapwire Challenges are thematic photo contests that allow anyone to participate and give buyers a chance to purchase relevant photos from themes and trends we observe.
 If the Challenge is posted by a specific buyer, only this buyer can make a purchase while the Challenge is live or in review.